AW-0811/GAN-Animal-Generation-and-Latent-Space-Interpretation/README.md

 ### The project has two separate folders, namely 'Vanilla GAN' and 'Conditional GAN'.
 The description for each folder's contents are given below:
 #### Conditional GAN:
-ACGAN.py for training the modelGenerateimages.py for generating images by loading the a trained generator through the .pth file. interpolate.py for latent space exploration.
+ACGAN.py for training the modelGenerateimages.py for generating images by loading the a trained generator through the .pth file. interpolate.py for latent space exploration.\
-'Images over epochs' folder showcasing generated images throughout checkpoints during training.
+'Images over epochs' folder showcasing generated images throughout checkpoints during training.\
-'Interpolation results' folder containing some of the better interpolation results I generated.
+'Interpolation results' folder containing some of the better interpolation results I generated.\
-'Plots' folder for loss graphs and image comparisons 'Generated images and vectors' folder containing generated images along with their corresponding latent vectors
+'Plots' folder for loss graphs and image comparisons.\
+'Generated images and vectors' folder containing generated images along with their corresponding latent vectors.\